WeiQijie/retinal-lesions/README.md

 ![examples](examples.png)

 Some examples are shown above.
 The segmentation labels are saved as grey-scale images.
-The lesions not complied to the AAO guidelines are marked with gray value 127 (line 1, intraretinal hemorrhage) while others are marked with gray value 255.
+The lesions not complied to the AAO guidelines are marked with gray value 127 (line 1, microaneurysm) while others are marked with gray value 255.

 Basic statistics of fundus-dr1593 are summarized as: